 I focus on outcomes and the needs of my clients

-I believe it’s my job to help you determine what sort of life and relationships you want to have and then help you create that reality.
-I don’t use a ‘one size fits all’ approach with my clients – I’ve chosen to learn a variety of therapy approaches so that I can help you more effectively .
+I believe it’s my job to help you determine what sort of life and relationships you want to have and then help you create them.
+I don’t use a ‘one size fits all’ approach with my clients – I’ve chosen to learn a variety of therapy approaches (primarily from the modalities of Cognitive Behavioral Therapy, Solution Focused Therapy, Family Systems Therapy and Acceptance & Commitment Therapy) so that I can help you more effectively.
 Through getting to know you, your learning style, your current problems, and your goals for our work together, we can create a treatment plan that fits your specific needs.
 We’ll focus our counseling sessions on topics that will support you in moving towards your treatment goals, with regular check-ins to help ensure that you’re getting what you need from our work.

-While I do provide 50 minute office sessions, which are pretty ‘standard’ for therapy and work well for many people, I also realize that’s not the right fit for everyone.
-So, if you want longer sessions or would prefer to work via Skype, telephone, or email, it’s not a problem.
+While I do provide 50 minute office sessions, which are typical for therapy and work well for many people, I also realize that’s not the right fit for everyone.
+So, we’ll work together to determine a format that works for you.

 How long I work with clients varies – I’ve had clients who came for just one session to get help in exploring a specific decision they wanted to make and others who have come for a period of years to help them heal from deep emotional wounds.
 Here’s what it comes down to: we’ll work together as long as you find it helpful and productive.
 Some of the the factors that influence length of treatment include childhood abuse, past relationship experiences, and the amount of time and energy you can dedicate to the process.

 There’s 168 hours in your week.
-I’ll often recommend books or suggest ‘homework’ assignments to help you reinforce the material from our sessions and put it into practice.
+I’ll often recommend books or suggest other things to work on between session to help you reinforce the material from our sessions and put it into practice.

 I’ll teach you new tools and skills